How can Oolong tea help type 2 diabetes patients?

 Oolong tea is popular for its well-known benefits for people suffering from type 2 diabetes along with a host of other health benefits.
-Before we go on to understand that, let us have a look at what exactly makes oolong tea so special and different from other forms of tea.
+Before we go on to understand that, let us have a look at what exactly makes Oolong tea so special and different from other forms of tea.

 The important thing to note about Oolong tea is that because its fermentation and level of oxidation are midway between green tea and black tea, it has benefits of both forms of tea.
-Not only that, it is rich in minerals and vitamins.
+Not only that, but it is also rich in minerals and vitamins.

 This partial oxidation process renders many nutrients in Oolong tea.
 Few of them are Fluorides, Manganese, Potassium, Sodium, Magnesium, and caffeine.

-Apart from that, oolong tea is also extremely rich in antioxidants and polyphenols.
+Apart from that, Oolong tea is also extremely rich in antioxidants and polyphenols.
 The polyphenols present in more quantity are theaflavins, thearubigins, and EGCG.
-These polyphenols are responsible for huge benefits from oolong tea.
+These polyphenols are responsible for huge benefits from Oolong tea.
 It also has theanine, an amino acid which is known to create a calming and relaxing effect on the mind.

-How does oolong tea help diabetic patients?
+How does Oolong tea help diabetic patients?